-Jesus and his disciples were a small-scale Church that means, everything was organized and they even had a cash box (coffer) and the housekeeper, managing the cash box, was Judas Iscariot.
-Once upon a time an extremly devout woman came, and anointed Jesus with a very costly salve.
+Jesus and his disciples were a small-scale Church; that means, everything was organized and they even had a cash box (coffer) and the housekeeper managing the cash box was Judas Iscariot.
+Once upon a time, an extremly devout woman came by and anointed Jesus with a very costly salve.
 When Judas saw the waste of the salve, he criticized Jesus that the salve could have been sold, and the money could have been given to the poor.
-No matter, what Judas said, he was not concerned about the poor, but about his small income.
-Sometimes, when nobody was around, he found it easy to reach into God’s cash box and to take the salary, which Jesus had neglected to pay him.
+No matter what Judas said he was not concerned about the poor, but about his small income.
+Sometimes when nobody was around he found it easy to reach into God’s cash box and to take the salary which Jesus had neglected to pay him.
 Wasn’t he the most diligent of them all?

 What was Jesus’ way?